 Summer Conferences & Camps

 Welcome to the University of Cincinnati!
-We are thrilled to invite you and/or your group to stay with us this summer.
+We are thrilled to invite you and/or your group to stay with us next summer.
 We serve UC Faculty, Staff and external groups needing services during the summer.

 The University of Cincinnati is located in Uptown Cincinnati, Ohio.
 UC offers a convenient and affordable summer lifestyle - all in a vibrant urban setting.
 We offer overnight accommodation for Summer Conferences, Camps, and visiting faculty/staff.

 Conference & Event Services works jointly with Housing, Dining Services, and Residence Life to assist with all your summer conferencing needs.
-Our professional conference staff will arrange housing, dining services, parking and Recreation Center access for your group.
+Our professional conference staff will arrange housing, dining services, parking and Recreation Center entry for your group.
 We are also glad to help with arrangements for the use of other campus facilities and services.

-Overnight Residential Halls
+Overnight Resident Halls

-First check-in date: Monday, May 20, 2024
+First check-in date: Friday, May 29, 2026

 • If you make a specific hall request, every effort is made to accommodate the needs of your group.